AnderssonProgramming/ACSO/README.md

 ## 🧰 Tech Stack & Tools

 - **Virtual Machines:**
-  Platforms for installing and configuring Linux and Windows operating systems to have Solaris, Windows Server(GUI, without GUI) and Slackware VMs.
+  Platforms for installing and configuring Linux and Windows operating systems to have Solaris, Windows Server(GUI, without GUI) and Slackware VMs, using Virtual Box and VMWare Workstation Pro.
 - **Shell Scripting, and Python:**
   Different shells to program into Solaris and Windows Server environments, and Python codes to solve binary problems.
 - **Supplementary Software:**